 Another way to look at it is this: For what you’d pay in Singapore for a dorm bed, in other SE Asian countries you’d get a 2-3 star hotel room, tiled, with a/c, en suite bathroom with hot showers, tv, and room service.
 In other words, you’d be upgraded from a budget traveler to a mid-range traveler.

-Also note that Singapore dorm bed rates are about equivalent prices in UK, Europe, and USA.
-Singapore has western prices for drom beds!
-Singapore is a tiny country, and living space is at a premium!
-Accommodation is the one cost that goes up every time I visit the country, whereas most other prices in Sing. have remained pretty stable over the years.
+Also note that Singapore dorm bed rates are about equivalent to prices in UK, Europe, and USA.
+Singapore has western prices for dorm beds!
+Singapore is a tiny country, and living space is at a premium.
+Accommodation is the one cost that goes up every time I visit the country, whereas most other prices have remained quite stable over the years.

 Train and bus tickets between Malaysia and Singapore: